iwametal/coffee-dwm/README.md

 These scripts must be present in you $HOME directory, otherwise, you'll need to change the call for them inside DWM's [config.h](https://github.com/iwametal/dwm/blob/master/config.h).
 Your choice.

 ### <sup>layer 4.4</sup> DWM BAR
 Last but not least, my DWM bar is completely made by personal scripts.
-I used dwmblocks for a while, but, with the desire to put something more simplistic (my likes), I made some simple scripts to launch in it.
+I used dwmblocks for a while, but, with the desire to put something more simplistic, I made some simple scripts to launch in it.
 They are also in the [.scripts](https://github.com/iwametal/.scripts) directory I put previously.
 So, if you clone that, and put in your home directory like mentioned, you should be good.
 Or you can just adventure yourself in your own scripts or dwmblocks.

 ## <sup>layer 5</sup> NOTES
 Well, that is pretty much it.
 I'd just like to put some important notes here:
 * All my interface initialization is being handle by my [~/.xinirc](https://github.com/iwametal/linux-config/blob/master/.xinitrc) file, so it is interesting you take a look at it, as the scripts I have for initialization are being called there.
 For example, my dwm status bar is launch there, so, if you do not have it, your dwm bar will not have the scripts running.
 Another example is the wallpaper, that is also set there.
 So, look the end of the file and manage which lines you do or do not want in it.

 * Talking about wallpaper...
 Like said, my wallpaper is set by my [~/.xinirc](https://github.com/iwametal/linux-config/blob/master/.xinitrc) file, and for that it searches for an image called wall.jpeg, wall.jpg or wall.png inside a directory called wallpaper.
-So, to set your wallpaper, just create a directory with the same name in your $HOME and put the image you want inside it with the name "wall.jpeg", "wall.jpg" or "wall.png". -"Hey Leo, but the image I want have neither of those extensions, what do I do? :confused:".
-No problem, just add your image extension in [this script](https://github.com/iwametal/.scripts/blob/master/dwm/setwallpaper.sh), just like below:
+So, to set your wallpaper, just create a directory with the same name in your $HOME and put the image you want inside it with the name "wall.jpeg", "wall.jpg" or "wall.png".
+If you need to use another extension that is not supported in the script, just add it in [this script](https://github.com/iwametal/.scripts/blob/master/dwm/setwallpaper.sh), just like below:

-`actual line:`
+`current line:`
 ```
 aux=`[[ -d "$HOME/wallpaper" ]] && cd "$HOME/wallpaper" && ls "wall."{"jpeg","jpg","png"} 2>/dev/null`
 ```